Tutor tip: new accounting standard on leases IFRS 16

 How does the new standard impact affect my studies?

-Those studying TC and TPS in 2016 will be learning how to apply IAS 17, which many clients will continue to use until 2019, and, therefore, it will not impact your exams.
-However as you learn about the different leases, think about why the existing operating leases give rise to ‘off balance sheet finance’ and might distort how a user would interpret a company’s financial position – these skills will be useful as you move onto TPE.
+Many clients will continue to use IAS 17 until 2019, so it is a good idea, however, to think about why the existing operating leases (IAS 17) give rise to ‘off balance sheet finance’ and how it might distort the way in which someone would interpret a company’s financial position – these skills will be useful as you move onto TPE.